 Befrienders work in local groups to host support meetings, run events and raise awareness.
 It is up to the local group to decide what activities best meet the needs of their local community, so there is plenty of opportunity to be creative.
 We have groups which organise walk and talks, stalls at fayres and even run a choir.
 And we're here to support you every step of the way.

 Are you ready to befriend?

-Befriending is an emotionally demanding role, and both you and we need to be sure you are ready to take it on and have suitable support yourself.
+Befriending can be an emotionally demanding role, and both you and we need to be sure you are ready to befriend safely for yourself and other bereaved families.
 If befriending isn't right for you at this time, that's ok.
-If you want, you can get involved in other ways, and you can of course continue to access support for as long as you need it.
+There are many different ways you can get involved and support the work of Sands.

 - Good communication and listening skills